Teleprinter: Ways in which teleprinters were used

+Before the computer revolution (and information processing performance improvements thanks to Moore's law) made it possible to securely encrypt voice and video calls, teleprinters were long used in combination with electromechanical or electronic cryptographic devices to provide secure communication channels.
+Being limited to text only was an acceptable trade-off for security.

 Teleprinter operation

 Most teleprinters used the 5-bit International Telegraph Alphabet No. 2 (ITA2).
-This limited the character set to 32 codes (25 = 32).
-One had to use a "FIGS" (for "figures") shift key to type numbers and special characters.
+This was limited to 32 codes (25 = 32), which was insufficient to encode all the alphabet as well as numbers and other characters.
+Therefore, the keyboard used the "FIGS" (for "figures") and "LTRS" (for "letters") keys to allow two encoding states, with a total of 60 codes by sending one of two reserved characters to indicate the state of the following encoded stream (the letters were single case only).
 Special versions of teleprinters had FIGS characters for specific applications, such as weather symbols for weather reports.
-Print quality was poor by modern standards.
 The ITA2 code was used asynchronously with start and stop bits: the asynchronous code design was intimately linked with the start-stop electro-mechanical design of teleprinters.
 (Early systems had used synchronous codes, but were hard to synchronize mechanically).
 Other codes, such as FIELDATA and Flexowriter, were introduced but never became as popular as ITA2.

 Mark and space are terms describing logic levels in teleprinter circuits.
 The native mode of communication for a teleprinter is a simple series DC circuit that is interrupted, much as a rotary dial interrupts a telephone signal.
 The marking condition is when the circuit is closed (current is flowing), the spacing condition is when the circuit is open (no current is flowing).
 The "idle" condition of the circuit is a continuous marking state, with the start of a character signalled by a "start bit", which is always a space.
 Following the start bit, the character is represented by a fixed number of bits, such as 5 bits in the ITA2 code, each either a mark or a space to denote the specific character or machine function.
 After the character's bits, the sending machine sends one or more stop bits.
 The stop bits are marking, so as to be distinct from the subsequent start bit.
 If the sender has nothing more to send, the line simply remains in the marking state (as if a continuing series of stop bits) until a later space denotes the start of the next character.
 The time between characters need not be an integral multiple of a bit time, but it must be at least the minimum number of stop bits required by the receiving machine.

 When the line is broken, the continuous spacing (open circuit, no current flowing) causes a receiving teleprinter to cycle continuously, even in the absence of stop bits.
 It prints nothing because the characters received are all zeros, the ITA2 blank (or ASCII) null character.